10 Free Natural Attractions in Rotorua© NZPocketGuide.com

 3. Kerosene Creek

-When leaving Rotorua heading to Taupo, stop by the toastiest creek in the region.
-The hot stream creates multiple small natural pools lodged between the rocks where locals and knowledgeable tourists come to sooth their soar hiker’s feet.
-It’s one of the 5 Free Natural Hot Pools in Rotorua.
+When leaving Rotorua and heading to Taupo, stop by the toastiest creek in the region.
+The hot stream creates multiple small natural pools lodged between the rocks where locals and knowledgeable tourists come to soothe their soar hiker’s feet.
+Learn more about Kerosene Creek in the 5 Free Natural Hot Pools in Rotorua.

 4. Okere Falls

 Okere Falls is the highest commercially rafted waterfall in the world.
-Even by itself, it is a stunning fall of pristine natural beauty.
-If you are lucky, you might see some raft-flipping going on and tourists swimming to get back on board.
+Even by itself, it is a stunning waterfall of pristine natural beauty.
+Take the 30-minute bushwalk to admire the falls from various lookouts and learn about the flora and fauna around you on the trail’s information panels.

 10 Free Natural Attractions in Rotorua© Rafting Rotorua - Destination Rotorua